 Change #2: Rebate now depends on battery size

-From 1 May, the rebate will switch from a flat ‘per kWh’ discount to a tiered rate system according to battery size.
+The rebate has now switched from its initial flat ‘per kWh’ discount to a tiered rate system according to battery size.
 The government says this will maintain a discount of around 25% across small, medium and large batteries.

-From May, the STC Factor rate will depend on the battery capacity installed:
+The STC Factor rate now depends on the battery capacity installed:

 • Small: 0–14kWh capacity: STC Factor applied at 100%.